 1. There is a strict order in which the Approval Officer must apply the two stages which form the Full Code Test as required by the Code for Crown Prosecutors and the Enforcement Policy Statement.
 The Approval Officer must first consider the evidential stage.
 If the strength of evidence does not allow the case to pass this stage, the prosecution cannot go ahead, no matter how important the case or how strong the public interest is in favour of prosecution.

 2. The Approval Officer must consider whether the evidence obtained is in a form which can be put before a criminal court, i.e. whether it is admissible.
 The courts may not allow information to be heard, even though it appears to be relevant to the case, if it does not comply with the rules of evidence.
 If it is likely that the court will exclude some of the evidence, the Approval Officer will need to satisfy him/herself that there remains sufficient admissible evidence to satisfy the evidential stage of the test.

-3. In order to assist the Approval Officer to apply the evidential stage of the Code, you should also supply him/her with any information concerning the reliability of the evidence.
+3. In order to assist the Approval Officer to apply the evidential stage of the Code, you should also supply him/her with any information concerning the reliability and credibility of the evidence.
 The Approval Officer will need to know, for example:

 4. It is essential that you provide the Approval Officer with sufficient information to enable him/her to apply the evidential stage test.